Operation Tracer: Early history

 Operation Tracer was based in Gibraltar, the British territory and then fortress at the southern end of the Iberian Peninsula.
 The facility that was constructed for the top secret, World War II military operation was located near the southern end of the Upper Rock Nature Reserve, in close proximity to Lord Airey's Battery.

 The impetus for Operation Tracer was a 1940 plan by Germany to move through Spain and capture Gibraltar in the scheme code-named Operation Felix.
 It was an offshoot of a larger scheme, entitled the Peripheral Strategy, in which Germany planned to cut Great Britain off from the rest of the British Empire.
 British Intelligence recognised the threat, and Operation Tracer was the result.
 In the summer of 1941, Rear Admiral John Henry Godfrey (1888–1971), the Director of the Naval Intelligence Division of the British Admiralty, decided to establish at Gibraltar a covert observation post which would remain operational even if Gibraltar fell into enemy hands.
 The scheme was sufficiently top secret that none of the Operation Tracer meetings took place at Whitehall.
 Rather, they were held at Godfrey's residence at 36 Curzon Street, Mayfair, Central London.

 From the observation post in Gibraltar, soldiers sealed inside the cave would report movements of enemy vessels to the Admiralty, using clandestine wireless communication.
 British officers, including Commander Geoffrey Birley and chief engineer Colonel Fordham, performed reconnaissance of the Rock of Gibraltar and selected the existing tunnel system for Lord Airey's Shelter as the site of Operation Tracer.
-Initially, plans were made to provide a year's worth of accommodations for five men, including food, water, sanitation, and wireless communication.
+Initially, plans were made to provide a year's worth of accommodation for five men, including food, water, sanitation, and wireless communication.
 The scheme was later changed to one which would support six men.
 Eventually, provisions for seven years were supplied.
 The Director of Naval Intelligence (DNI) consulted with several experts on the feasibility and requirements of the scheme.